Mexico is famous for its beautiful beaches, delicious food, tropical weather, rich culture, and ancient Mayan Ruins.

 We do our best to accommodate vegan and vegetarian requests or any food allergies

-We also provide all the transportation to and from the Mayan Ruins sites
+Private shuttle from the hotel to and from Mayan Ruins sites

 Solo travelers are placed with someone of the same gender